SixArm/mast-cell-help/topics/vibrations-quotations/index.md

+[//]: # (
+source: jph
+tags: comments triggers
+)

 # Vibrations quotations

 "I get vibrations almost daily for years but now that I figured out the trigger of mcas and eat low histamine foods and tons of meds it’s more under control.

 "For me it’s usually in my head with a rhythmic squeezing but I’ve gotten it other places too."